 Working while employed at large companies, I was at times confused as to what was considered to be a requirement and how a specification differs from it.
-Upon reading more about it, I have discovered the absense of a precise definition of a Requirement.
+Upon reading more about it, I have discovered the absence of a precise definition of a Requirement.
 All explanations are vague.
 I offer here a precise definition which should provide clarity.

 Requirements are the description of a problem to solve

 (many problems, as is usually the case).

 This definition itself solves many problems during the early stages of design.

 1. In practice, requirements, or whatever is understood under them, are often changed or modified.
 This is a continuous disaster for development.
 This happens because requirements are replaced by what the Specification should do.
 It describes HOW the problems should be solved rather than WHAT should be solved.
 It results in re-design, which is always painful.
 A developer is unaware of precisely WHAT has to be solved.
 This gives rise to micro-management.
 It suppresses strong and inventive solutions.
 Providing an answer to a problem within a requirement is a mistake.
 There is only one condition when requirements may be changed or modified from within the development unit.
 I'll show it below.

 2. In practice, specifications are demanded to not be changed.
 That leads to design un-flexibilities, where after diligent exploration of possibilities a better solution might come later.
 Any problem can be solved in multiple ways, and a variety of problems multiply this.
 When everything is taken in account, an optimal design should be found.
 Making specifications rigid limits creativity and leads to weak solutions which are painstakingly difficult to change later.